daithioc95/MS4/README.md

 ### Credits

--	 Credit to the Met Museum: All product images and information is credit to Met Museum.
+-	 Credit to the Met Museum
+    -   All product images and information is credit to Met Museum.
 Thanks for sharing their database of Art, along with information on each of the product I have uploaded as part of the first iteration.
-The wealth of information provided by this dataset is what influenced me to pursue the ukiyo-e project.
+The wealth of information provided by this dataset is what influenced me to choose this topic for my project.
     -   https://www.kaggle.com/kengoichiki/the-metropolitan-museum-of-art-ukiyoe-dataset
     -   https://metmuseum.github.io/

 -	Credit to Code institutes, mini project Boutique Ado along with the series of tutorials by Chris Zielinski which was helpful in creating the foundations to work off of.
+-   Aknowledgment of code institute tutorials and mini proejcts which helped me in development work

--	Thanks to the Code Institute Tutors for helping me with problem solving throguhout the project.
+-	Thanks to the Code Institute Tutors for helping me with problem solving throguhout the project and course.
--	Thanks to my mentor, Nishant Kumar for guidance throughout the project.
+-	Thanks to my mentor, Nishant Kumar for guidance throughout the project and course.
 -	Thanks to the Code Institute Slack channel for providing me with a wealth of information on every aspect of the project and course.
--	Reused elements of my Milestone Project One, Two & Three
+-	Aknowledgement of reused elements of my Milestone Project One, Two & Three
-    -   ReadMe to follow similar content, structure and to approach the design process in a similar manner.
+    -   ReadMe which follow similar content, structure and to approach the design process in a similar manner.
     -   The theoretical approach of the UX section was replicated from the previous ReadMe files.
     -   Additionally, I reused some code from these projects, in particularly the CSS as per features below for example footer social links.

 -	Bootstrap: Bootstrap was used throughout for grid spacing and designing elements.

-#### Please also see some aknowledgement to code sourced online
+#### Please also see some aknowledgement to code which aided me in problem solving

 -	low_height_image: function to reduce text margin for low height images
     -   https://stackoverflow.com/questions/21121957/add-class-based-on-height-of-element